 There are a variety of methods to make the intermediate stages of our work transparent, and we make use of the entire range, from Kanban boards to prototypes.
 With the help of these visualizations, we can make our progress tangible and gain valuable feedback.to prototypes .
 With the help of these visualizations, we can make our progress tangible and gain valuable feedback.

-Having to be at work from 8 a.m. to 5 p.m., an assigned workplace and bosses who always have to keep an eye on their team – that’s the working world we know.
+Having to be at work from 8 a.m. to 5 p.m., an assigned workplace and bosses who always have to keep an eye on their team – that’s the workplace we know.
 But in many areas, this is no longer in keeping with the times.
 At Deutsche Telekom we are adopting a holistic approach to changes in the working world under the heading #New Work.
 This starts in the working environment.
-In 2021, we began making the new world of work visible at some German sites by redesigning our office spaces.
+At more and more locations in Germany, we are continuously working on making the new world of work visible by redesigning our office spaces.
 This included setting up new collaborative and creative spaces where employees from different departments can get together to work on projects.
-Remote working has also long since been part of day-to-day work in many areas of our company.
-During the coronavirus pandemic, the option to do so was expanded.
+Remote working has also long been part of day-to-day work in many areas of our company.
 Furthermore, we have been offering our employees flexible working hours, part-time and tandem work, and sabbaticals for many years.
 But the #New Work approach is also about continuing to develop our corporate culture and our understanding of leadership.

 The 80:20 formula